 Providers should prepare an information blocking compliance plan in order to comply with these new information blocking rules, even if there ends up being a further compliance delay due to the COVID-19 pandemic.

 Our Firm has extensive experience counseling employers and businesses on health care matters, and preparing applicable policies.
 If you have any questions related to this Legal Briefing, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 For more information regarding this topic, please read our most recent legal briefing, Health Information Blocking: Do I Have to Worry About It?.